kubeshop/botkube-docs/docs/configuration/source/index.md

     botkube/kubernetes:
       # ... trimmed ...

-  "prometheus-firing-alerts": # This is a source configuration name, which is referred in communication bindings.
+  "k8s-all-events": # This is a source configuration name, which is referred in communication bindings.
-    botkube/prometheus:
+    botkube/kubernetes:
       # ... trimmed ...
 ```